 I'll show you how to make the best salad Shirazi in just a few simple steps.

-If you like Mediterranean or Middle Eastern recipes you'll be very familiar with the flavors in this salad, it's very similar to a standard chopped Middle Eastern salad.
+If you like Mediterranen or Persian cuisine you'll be very familiar with the flavors in this salad, it's very similar to a standard chopped Middle Eastern salad.

 Many of the region's salads have fresh herbs in them, but the authentic version of this recipe calls for dried mint that's rubbed between your fingers (to release the flavor).
 This gives the recipe a much deeper flavor of mint because it's more concentrated.

-I've also included a small amount of ground sumac in this recipe, which is an authentic but not always included spice.
+I've also included a small amount of ground sumac in this recipe, it's authentic but not always included.
 If you don't have it, that's okay, but if you do have access to it I think it adds a lovely tanginess.

-Tomatoes - You'll need 4 tomatoes for this recipe.
+Tomatoes - You'll need several firm tomatoes for this recipe.
 I used Roma tomatoes (which I would recommend) because they are easy to dice.
 Use heirloom if you have them in season.

-Cucumbers - You'll need 4 Persian cucumbers or 1 large English cucumber for this recipe.
-They're the easiest to use because you don't have to peel or deseed them.
-If you are using a regular hothouse cucumber, you'll need to peel it and if the seeds are large, cut them off.
+Cucumbers - Use seedless cucumbers if possible.
+Crisp Persian cucumbers and English cucumbers both work for this recipe.
+They're the easiest to use because they have thin skin and fewer seeds.
+If you are using regular cucumbers (hothouse cucumbers), you'll need to peel it and if the seeds are large, cut them off.

 Onion - You'll need ½ a medium white onion.
 I like white the best in this recipe, but I know some people prefer red onions.
 If you decide to use red onion, be sure to soak it before adding it to the salad to remove bitterness.

-Lime Juice - You'll need ⅓ cup of freshly squeezed lime juice.
+Lime Juice - You'll need lots of fresh lime juice.
 Traditionally verjuice (a sour pressed grape juice) is used in this recipe but it can be hard to source.
+Use lemon juice if it's easier.

-Olive Oil - You'll need 2 tablespoons of good olive oil.
+Olive Oil - You'll need a few tablespoons of good extra virgin olive oil.

-Spices & Herbs - You'll need 2 tablespoons of dried mint, ½ teaspoon of sea salt, ½ teaspoon ground sumac, and ½ teaspoon of black pepper.
+Spices & Herbs - You'll use dried mint, sea salt, ground sumac, and black pepper.
+Mix these together in a small bowl to combine.

-This salad is almost always served as a side salad, although you could use it to top fish or meat if you like.
-Here's what I like to serve alongside it.
+This salad is almost always served as a side salad, although you could use it to top fish or meat (like pico de Gallo) if you like.
+Here are several main course recipes to serve with this healthy salad.

 - Lemon Pepper Chicken Thighs - these easy lemon pepper chicken thighs would be ready in the time it takes to chop up this salad.

-- Lemon Chicken with Orzo - this delicious chicken thighs, preserved lemon, and orzo recipe would pair well with a fresh side salad.
+- Lemon Chicken with Orzo - these delicious chicken thighs with preserved lemon and orzo would pair well with a fresh side salad.

 - Hawaij Chicken Recipe - this baked chicken and rice recipe would be perfect with a fresh and bright side salad.